EIFY/EIFY.github.io/_posts/2025-07-07-grokking-baseline-revisited.md

 3. [`betas` and `eps` are never set for $$\perp$$AdamW experiments](https://github.com/LucasPrietoAl/grokking-at-the-edge-of-numerical-stability/issues/11)

-    $$\perp$$AdamW runs AdamW as the `base_optimizer` after orthogonalizing the gradients, but only LR and WD coefficient are passed for its initialization.
+    $$\perp$$AdamW runs AdamW as the `base_optimizer` after orthogonalizing the gradients, but only LR and WD (weight decay) coefficient are passed for its initialization.
     Consequently, the rest of the hyperparameters always default to the PyTorch default despite obvious intention to change $$\beta_2$$ and $$\epsilon$$.

 Others, however, are harder to explain: